Famous Studios: Legacy

-Famous Studios' library has been regarded as ones with varying quality, comparable to those produced by Terrytoons and Screen Gems.
-While the studio benefited from inheriting key figures who worked under Fleischer Studios, animation historians noted a diverge in style by the 1950's that's considered inferior to its predecessor.
-Leonard Maltin would derided the company's style for being highly formulaic and largely oriented toward a young audience while having none of the artistic ambition or sophistication that management under the Fleischer brothers strove for, while Steve Stanchfield would note there use of unusually violent gags, particularly ones under Dave Tendlar's supervision.
+Famous Studios' library has been compared unfavorably to its predecessor and competitors in terms of scope and storytelling, with Leonard Maltin saying that its output by the 1950's had become highly formulaic, oriented toward a young audience, and not artistically ambitious or sophisticated, unlike Terrytoons and Screen Gems who improved their cartoons' quality at some point.
+Steve Stanchfield also notes the use of unusually violent gags, particularly shorts supervised by Tendlar's unit such as Herman and Katnip and a number of Noveltoon cartoons.

 The studio never gained the artistic acclaim of Walt Disney Productions, Warner Bros.
 Cartoons, MGM Cartoons, Walter Lantz Productions or UPA later in its life.
 Despite this, the Famous shorts have since gained a cult following on both public-domain home media and in animation circles.
 The 1961 short Abner the Baseball is displayed at the Baseball Hall of Fame.

 Ownership and licensing

 Throughout the 1950s, most of the major Hollywood studios sold off their film libraries to various television companies.
 In the case of Paramount, throughout the decade, they sold off the Famous Studios library to various different TV syndication companies resulting in multiple studios owning different cartoons.